w2ll2am/jpegif.uk/README.md

 # jpegif.uk
-Image sharing website as a collaboration between the Booth-Clibborn and the Hill-Danial household
+Image sharing website as a collaboration between the Booth-Clibborn and the Hill-Daniel household

 REMEMBER:
 When you commit, dump the table you have to the folder in the root directory.